 Now, of course, traditional lace & loop shoes aren’t terrible in comparison – unless you’re not able to tie the laces of a shoe lol.

 It lets you pull the cables to a point and there’s nothing you can do if you’d like and an even tighter fit, or perhaps you’d like to tighten up one specific area such as the forefoot or heel.

-You can only condense the whole shoe altogether, so if you’re feeling some room in the forefoot while the rest of the shoe’s fine – nothing you can do about it.
+You can only condense the whole shoe altogether, so if you’re feeling some room in the forefoot while the rest of the shoe’s fine – sorry nothing you can do about it.

-It feels light and minimal, it’s comfy at all times, no issues with foot containment, and should be fine for wide footers.
-It’s just that I can’t get over the fact that I’m paying more than I could’ve for the FastFit system that could’ve been scrapped and my experience would’ve likely been similar.
+It feels light and minimal, it’s comfy at all times, and I had no issues with foot containment.
+It’s just that I can’t get over the fact that I’m paying more than I could’ve for the FastFit system that could’ve been scrapped and my experience would’ve likely been similar if not better.

 There’s a solid rubber and a translucent outsole version available – I got the solid one and the traction was fine.

 Speaking of outdoors – this setup is kind of a mixed bag for outdoor play.
 Firstly, there’s the $200 price tag – I know a lot of you can’t just throw away 200 dollars for a shoe that could possibly be wrecked in a single season.

-Secondly, even though the pattern grips the floor well, it’s properly spaced out and it’s using good quality rubber, these scale looking knobs are really thin.
+Secondly, even though the pattern grips the floor well, it’s properly spaced out and it’s using good quality rubber, these scale-looking knobs are really thin.

 The Kobe AD NXT sports a drop-in midsole for its cushion setup.
 It’s a dual-density midsole that takes advantage of Nikey’s React foam and a little bit of Cushlon for extra stepping comfort.

-React is known for being very responsive, low to the ground and also provides excellent impact protection while staying light & quick.
-However, for actual step comfort, springy energy return and actual bounce feel underfoot, React would have to be among the weakest.
+React is known for being very responsive, low to the ground, and also provides excellent impact protection while staying extremely lightweight as a foam compound.

 Performance-wise though, this is a very solid setup.
 No gimmicks, no extra weight, I felt lighting quick but also protected at all times – while the shoe doesn’t feel bouncy at all, all the movements are well-supplemented and absorbed by React’s awesome capabilities as a foam compound.

-Normally, I’d say this isn’t a versatile setup but when you think about it – it clearly is.
+Normally, I’d say this isn’t a versatile setup but when you think about it – it really is.
 If you can live without a prominent spring back feel Boost or full-length Zoom would give you, the Kobe AD NXT should be fine for most players, even bigger guys.

 So as I’ve mentioned earlier, a very flexible shoe doesn’t always mean unsupportive.

-If you do happen to find yourself in a scenario where you need the absolute maximum support and protection, this shoe might not be it.
+If you do happen to find yourself in a scenario where you need the absolute maximum support and protection, you might be concerned.
 It’s still a shoe that’s super flexible, and light.

 I don’t see these breaking down soon though, I’ll give ’em that.
 The stretchy outer layer holds the upper together as a reinforcing piece in key areas and when’s the last time you’ve seen mesh break down quickly?
 Exactly.

 For those who like their sneakers to always look new, I don’t think you’ll like this one.
-The shoe is very flexible and flimsy by nature, so all that flex will affect the visual aesthetic sooner than later.
+The upper is very flexible and flimsy by nature, so all that flex will affect the visual aesthetic sooner than later.

-The traction’s great and you could take it outdoors if you had to, cushion doesn’t feel that amazing but offers all you need for a comfortable, safe game.
+The traction’s great and you could take it outdoors if you had to (occasionally), cushion doesn’t feel that amazing but offers all you need for a fairly comfortable, safe game.